On this page

 | H | Hand files | Sim's hand texture (separate from body) | Base game |

-After the type prefix, the rest of the filename encodes: gender (f = female, m = male), age (a = adult, c = child), body type (3 letters), skin tone (lgt / med / drk), then an underscore and the outfit name.
-For example: Lfa fit lgt_MySleepwear.bmp = Lingerie, female adult, fit body type, light skin tone.
+After the type prefix, the rest of the filename encodes (all run together, no spaces): mesh number (3 characters, e.g. 001, 300), gender (F = female, M = male, U = unisex), age (A = adult, C = child), body type (Fat / Fit / Skn / Chd – bodies only, not heads), skin tone (lgt / med / drk – BMP only, not in CMX/SKN), then an underscore and the identifier.
+Example: L300FAFitlgt_MySleepwear.bmp = Lingerie, mesh 300, female adult, fit body type, light skin tone.

 The L, F, S, W and H prefixed skins are "buyable" - they don't appear in your Sim's home dresser but are instead purchased from a clothing rack on a community lot (introduced in Hot Date).
 This means your Sims have to visit a shopping lot to buy them, just like in real life.